Page 1 of 3

 a Lighting Strike and American Ingenuity Domes

 Our best wishes go out to all the people affected by Hurricane Sandy and the Oklahoma tornado.
 American Ingenuity has had its domes go through Hurricane Andrew (165 mph winds with burst of 212 mph winds...category 5) and a tornado spawned by Andrew and Hurricane Katrina (140 mph winds...category 4) with no structural damage.
 Hurricane Sandy had 90 mph winds and water surges.
 Ai did not have any of its domes in Sandy's path.
-If you are building near coastal areas, build your Ai dome on pilings and concrete platform to allow water surge to go under the dome.
+If building near coastal areas, build your Ai dome on pilings and concrete platform to allow water surge to go under the dome.

 Q: What wind and snow loads will the Ai dome withstand?

 For over thirty years, American Ingenuity's dome design has proved itself by withstanding the following acts of nature with no structural damage: Hurricane Andrew's 165-212 mph winds, a tornado that rolled up a steel horse trailer and slammed it against the Menendez dome, four hurricanes in 2004, Hurricane Katrina, 6.6 earthquake in 2006, sub-zero temperatures and heavy snow loads of the Northwest Territory of Canada, a 30" in diameter 115 foot tall hickory tree impact, a lighting strike and many other conditions.